 The Board of Directors approved severance packages for specific full-time employees based on their length of service and position ranging up to six months of their base salaries, in the event of termination of their employment, subject to certain conditions.
-No liability has been recorded as of June 30, 2022.
+No liability under these severance packages has been recorded as of September 30, 2022.